uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 The UiPath Anchor Activity is useful when the developer does not have a reliable or predictable selector.
 Let me show you a UiPath Anchor Base example.

-## How to use the UiPath Anchor Base
+## How to use the Anchor Base activity

 To use the UiPath Anchor Base activity, follow these steps:
 1. Add the UiPath Anchor Base activity to your workflow